rubaka-pl/Danbooru_bot/README.md

 ## 🇬🇧 Description

 This is a Telegram bot project that fetches anime-style illustrations from [Danbooru](https://danbooru.donmai.us) based on user input (character names, anime titles, etc).
+This bot is deployed on Render.com as a persistent web service.
+It runs 24/7 and auto-restores on crash or restart.

 - ✅ Keeps track of sent images using a `JSON` history
 - ⏱️ Auto-posts every 5 seconds to a group
 - 📎 Supports multiple characters at once (list via Enter)
 - 🧠 Displays tags, author, date, and anime info
 - NSFW support via smart filtering
+- ☁️ Hosting & Deployment
+- 🔄 Auto-restarts if the process fails
+- 🔐 Uses environment variables to protect sensitive data (e.g., BOT_TOKEN)

 👉[@OBITEL_DIONISA](https://t.me/OBITEL_DIONISA)
 👉[@Danbooru_pictures_bot](https://t.me/Danbooru_pictures_bot)